DevOpsWithDimas/DevOpsWithDimas.github.io/_posts/kubernetes/04-workloads/2023-04-29-05b-deployment.markdown

 1. What is Deployment Object?
 2. Create a Deployment
 3. Interaction with Deployment object
-  1. Updating a Deployment
+  - Updating a Deployment
-  2. Rolling Back a Deployment
+  - Rolling Back a Deployment
+  - Scalling the pods with a Deployment
-  3. Pause and Resume rollout of a Deployment
+  - Pause and Resume rollout of a Deployment
 4. Deployment status
+  - `type: progressing`
+  - `type: complete`
+  - `type: failed`
+  - `type: pending`

 Okay tanpa berlama-lama yuk langsung aja kita bahas materi yang pertama: